 *Data taken from Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012

-The lyrics are very difficult to understand, maybe because they’re very random.
-In an interview with Uncut Magazine April 2010, Mick Jagger was asked about the lyric “million dollar sad.”
-He replied: “That song was done in cut-ups.
-It’s in the style of William Burroughs, and so-on.
-‘Million Dollar Sad’ doesn’t mean anything.
+Before you try it, there’s really no use trying to find a logical meaning behind the lyrics of Casino Boogie, let alone digging for a deeper interpretation.
+In an April 2010 interview with Uncut magazine, Mick Jagger shared how he approached writing them: “That song was done in cut-ups.
+It’s in the style of William Burroughs, and so on.
+‘Million dollar sdad’ doesn’t mean anything.
 We did it in LA in the studio.
 We just wrote phrases on bits of paper and cut them up.
 The Burroughs style.
 And then you throw them into a hat, pick them out and assemble them into verses.
-We did it for one number, but it worked.
-We probably did it ‘cos we couldn’t think of anything to write.”
+We did it for one number, but it worked.… We probably did it ’cos we couldn’t think of anything to write.”